Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If your dog was doing pretty well potty-training or if your dog was completely house-trained and then following a spay surgery, your dog suddenly starts having accidents around the house, this should raise a big red flag.
-Most likely, the dog is not misbehaving; most likely something physical may be going on.
-In such a case, try your best to not get frustrated; most likely your dog is in pain or has a physical ailment that requires veterinary intervention.
-The following are some possible scenarios to rule out before assuming your dog has suddenly forgotten potty-training or is urinating out of spite (which they never do, by the way!)
+Don't assume that your dog is misbehaving; something physical may be going on.
+In such a case, try your best to not get frustrated.
+Your dog is likely in pain or has a physical ailment that requires veterinary intervention.
+The following are some possible scenarios to rule out before assuming your dog has suddenly forgotten potty-training or is urinating out of spite (which they never do, by the way).

-The following are therefore some potential causes for a sudden increase of accidents around the house or an abnormal increase in urination.
+The following are some potential causes for a sudden increase of accidents around the house or an abnormal increase in urination.
 Of course, these are just assumptions; you would have to obviously consult your vet for a proper diagnosis.
-The following, therefore, should not be used as a replacement for professional veterinary advice.
+The following should not be used as a replacement for professional veterinary advice.

-Because after a spay surgery a dog is recovering and at times is in pain, chances are she may hold the urine for a longer period of time then usual.
+Because after a spay surgery a dog is recovering and, at times is in pain, chances are she may hold the urine for a longer period of time then usual.
 This causes the urine to concentrate and create the ideal environment for bacteria to thrive.
-Another potential cause is the fact that the urethra is relaxed when the dog is anesthetized and this makes it easier for bacteria to travel up there causing an infection.
+Another potential cause is the fact that the urethra is relaxed when the dog is anesthetized.
+This makes it easier for bacteria to travel up there causing an infection.

 There are many other potential causes such as bladder stones or a mass in the bladder wall, but it would take a coincidence to make such conditions to show up rights after the surgery.

-As mentioned, these are just a few potential causes and you should consult with your vet that did the surgery for a better idea of what may be going on.
+As mentioned, these are just a few potential causes.
+You should consult with your vet that did the surgery for a better idea of what may be going on.